 We were admitted into Sick Kids in the first week of May to start the process of eliminating all her blood cells.
 On May 14, 2010, Megan received the greatest gift a person could give, a bone marrow transplant to help her in battle against cancer.
 This gift was provided by her big sister Leah (age 9 at donation).
 Megan was kept in isolation for the next 30 days.

 Megan has been cancer free since her transplant, and on May 14, 2012 we celebrated 2 years post transplant, a milestone for a transplant recipient.
 Every year since the transplant we celebrate May 14 as “Megan and Leah’s Birthday”.
 It is the ‘rebirth of Megan with the incredible gift of life provided to her by Leah’.
+This May will be a very special birthday as it marks Megan’s 6th year of being CANCER FREE.

 Help me by supporting these great kids and this great cause as 100% of your donation, yes 100% of your donation goes directly to programs and research to support children living with and beyond cancer.